panda3d/panda3d-docs/programming/render-effects/index.rst

 ---------------------------

 :ref:`BillboardEffect <billboard-effects>`
-   Dicates that geometry at this node should automatically rotate to face the camera, or any other arbitrary node.
+   Dictates that geometry at this node should automatically rotate to face the camera, or any other arbitrary node.
 CharacterJointEffect
    The effect binds the node back to the character, so that querying the